rnikhil275/rnikhil275.github.io/_posts/normal/2016-12-12-port-knocking-python.md

 The Knocker:
 I use hping3 to craft TCP packets.
 The knock packet is encrypted using the key transferred from the server and then sent to the knockport.
 It gets logged into kern.log which is read by Portsmith.
 It is then decrypted and the required open is then opened for the sourceIP using a custom iptables command.

-# Why is this necessary ?
-Portsmith Features:

 # TODO

-1)It currently uses <a href = "https://cryptography.io/en/latest/fernet/"> Fernet </a> Symmetric Encryption Library from the cryptography package.
+1) It currently uses <a href = "https://cryptography.io/en/latest/fernet/"> Fernet </a> Symmetric Encryption Library from the cryptography package.
 It's source and spec can be found [here](https://cryptography.io/en/latest/_modules/cryptography/fernet/) and [here](https://github.com/fernet/spec/blob/master/Spec.md) respectively.
 It uses:
 *	AES in CBC mode with a 128 bit key for encryption; using PKCS7 for padding
 * 	HMAC using SHA256 for authentication